An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL) in multi-agent settings routinely exhibits abrupt performance shifts, oscillations, and inconsistent game equilibria during training \citep{mazumdar2020policy, goll2024deterministic}.
-RL practitioners observe these phenomena across a sweep of training runs even with the same modelling architectures and hyperparameters, making stability at training time and asymptotic performance both difficult to reason about and costly to validate empirically \citep{henderson2018deep}.
-Unstable training can lead to brittle policies that fail under small perturbations in initialisation or environment \citep{henderson2018deep, agarwal2021deep}.
-In safety-critical applications such as autonomous driving, performance oscillations or catastrophic divergence pose unacceptable risks \citep{garcia2015comprehensive, amodei2016concrete}.
-Assessing a learning system’s stability and sensitivity to parameter changes provides crucial insight into its robustness, generalisation capacity, and long-term adaptability in dynamic environments.
-In fact, non-linear and chaotic dynamics can lead to oscillatory and inconsistent behaviour that may appear as random \citep{strogatz2024nonlinear}.
-Positively, there is typically some structure in the phase space of the dynamical system that explains the seemingly purely stochastic behaviour \citep{schuster2005deterministic}.
+Multi-Agent Reinforcement learning (MARL) routinely exhibits abrupt performance shifts, oscillations, and inconsistent game equilibria during training \citep{mazumdar2020policy, goll2024deterministic}.
+RL practitioners observe these phenomena across divergent training runs even under identical architectures and hyperparameters, making stability during training and asymptotic performance both difficult to reason about and costly to validate empirically \citep{henderson2018deep}.
+Unstable training can lead to brittle policies that fail under small perturbations \citep{henderson2018deep, agarwal2021deep}.
+In safety critical applications these effects are particularly problematic \citep{garcia2015comprehensive, amodei2016concrete}.
+Assessing a learning system’s stability and sensitivity to parameters provides crucial insight into robustness, generalisation, and long term adaptability.

-There is a long tradition of framing learning as a dynamical system: cognitive science and neuroscience have advocated dynamical systems views of agents and environments \citep{favela2020dynamical}; evolutionary game theory models population adaptation via dynamical systems analysis \citep{maynard1982evolution}; and several RL algorithms can be proved to converge by viewing updates as a dynamical system.
-Multi-Agent Reinforcement Learning (MARL) systems can be studied through a dynamical systems perspective.
-For example, Cross Learning \citep{cross1973stochastic} is closely related to replicator dynamics \cite{borgers1997learning}.
-Q-learning has also been shown to behave like best-response dynamics, which often align with replicator dynamics \citep{tuyls2006evolutionary}.
-However, these studies either (i) focus on \textit{population level} and \textit{deterministic dynamics} (e.g., replicator or mean-field limits), or (ii) treat \textit{environment as a dynamical system} while representing the learning rule only implicitly.
+There is a long tradition of framing learning as a dynamical system: neuroscience advocated for dynamical systems views of agents and environments \citep{favela2020dynamical}; evolutionary game theory models population adaptation via dynamical systems \citep{maynard1982evolution}; and several RL algorithms have dynamical systems based convergence proofs.
+In MARL, evolutionary game theory studies population level adaptation via replicator dynamics \citep{maynard1982evolution}.
+However, these studies either (i) focus on \textit{population level} and \textit{deterministic dynamics}, or (ii) treat \textit{environment as a dynamical system} while representing the learning rule only implicitly.
+By focusing on deterministic population averages, the stochastic path dependent dynamics of individual parameter updates are obscured, motivating an individual level perspective to understand stability, convergence, and emergent behaviour.